zstumgoren/bls-api/docs/api_hello_world.md

 There are many tools and strategies for creating web APIs, and one of the easiest options these days is the use of functions in the cloud.

-These are precisely what they sound like -- typically a function, written in a language such as Python, that respond to web requests and return data.
+When a cloud function receives a request -- perhaps with some URL paramters -- it then processes that request and returns a web page, JSON, or some other type of response.

 A variety of cloud platforms such as [Amazon Web Services](https://aws.amazon.com) and [Google Cloud Platform (GCP)](https://cloud.google.com/) provide cloud functions.

-For this tutorial, we'll use  GCP [Cloud Functions](https://cloud.google.com/functions), but just be aware that others offer similar functionality (e.g. AWS [Lambdas](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)).
+For this tutorial, we'll use  GCP [Cloud Functions](https://cloud.google.com/functions), but just be aware that a variety of companies offer similar functionality (e.g. AWS [Lambdas](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)).

 Before we get to the fancy stuff, we'll start by simply creating a basic API to get a feel for Google Cloud Functions.

-We'll then move on to a more sophisticated API that can be used in our data visualization app.
+We'll then move on to a more sophisticated API tailored for our data visualization app.

 ## Cloud Functions - hello world

-GCP provides the ability to easily create an API ["endpoint"](https://en.wikipedia.org/wiki/Web_API#Endpoints) using basic Python code (or Node.js or a variety of other languages).
+GCP provides the ability to easily create an API ["endpoint"](https://en.wikipedia.org/wiki/Web_API#Endpoints) using basic Python code (or Node.js, or a variety of other languages).

 How do we create APIs using Google Cloud Functions?